Master76/demo4nwjs/README.md

 #### debug
 in root path of demo, run "nw ."
 #### release
-in root path of demo, run "nwbuild -p win64 ."
+in root path of demo, run "nwbuild -p win64 release"

+if you are using vscode for text editor, use ctrl+shift+b to build.
 #### note
 press F12 to open chrome developer tools some code is copied from [Master76/dostudy](https://github.com/Master76/dostudy) :)